geohackweek/wiki_ghw/pages/project_guidelines.md

 ## Purpose of the projects:

-The purpose of our afternoon sessions is for you to gain hands-on experience in working together on a well-defined problem related to cryospheric sciences and the use of ICESat-2 datasets.
+The purpose of our afternoon sessions is for you to gain hands-on experience in working together on a well-defined problem related to geospatial sciences.

 ## What is hacking?